 Additional Reading: Different Ways to Invest in Gold

-Unlike physical gold, SGBs are tax exempt, which means more benefits for the investor.
-Secondly, physical gold usually comes at a premium cost, whereas the value of these bonds is closer to the actual price of gold.
+While interest received on gold bonds are subject to tax, the capital gains tax on redemption of SGBs (if held till maturity) are tax exempt; a clear benefit over physical gold.
+Secondly, the latter usually comes at a premium cost, whereas the value of these bonds is closer to the actual price of gold.

-Another point that gives SGBs brownie points is that it doesn’t come with the downsides that physical gold brings to the table.
+Another point that gives SGBs brownie points is that they don’t come with the downsides that physical gold brings to the table.
 For example, jewellery designs can become outdated and out of fashion in a matter of days, so the value of a piece of jewellery can dwindle at any given time.
 Oh, and don’t forget about the making charges that are involved in gold jewellery.
-That’s a cost you don’t need to worry about when you choose Sovereign Gold Bonds.
+It’s also noteworthy to mention that SGBs carry a low risk of theft in comparison to physical gold.

 Now that you’ve understood how Sovereign Gold Bonds are different from physical gold investments, here are some things you may want to keep in mind before getting your investment game kick-started.

 You can obtain, fill up and submit the application form via the following avenues: